SpeltIncorrectyl/lets-hack-leicester-group-8/brainstorming.md

 *Must have seamless experience, no need for account, someone can just instantly interact with the product*

+*Creative Qr code with slogans that people can recognise with red fonts

 ### Potential Issues

 * Spam - easy to post large amounts of content